 Countries come in all shapes and sizes, but there’s no country quite like Canada.
 Canadians are used to dealing with long drives and harsh weather, but when it comes to the logistics operations of a business, things get significantly more complex than what is experienced in many other countries.
-Here, we will explore many of the factors that impact the logistics of a business operating in Canada, as well as explain how many companies overcome these challenges by leveraging the resources of 3PL logistics providers.
+Here, we will explore the top 4 Canadian business logistics challenges, including many of the factors that impact the logistics of a business operating in Canada.
+We’ll also explain how many companies overcome these challenges by leveraging the resources of 3PL logistics providers.

 For starters, it’s no secret that Canada is simply massive in terms of area.
 As the second-largest country in the world, Canada has over 9.9 million square kilometers within its borders.
 This fact alone means that simply traveling from one side of the country to the other requires significant resources in place to successfully make the trip.
 Couple this with the fact that the Canada is surrounded mostly by oceans, one of which is frozen and inhospitable for a large portion of the year, and you can quickly see how these factors can make transportation of goods quite difficult.

-Since the country is so vast, fuel consumption and vehicle maintenance are critical factors in the logistics performance for Canadian companies.
+Since the country is so vast, fuel consumption and vehicle maintenance are critical factors in Canadian business logistics challenges.
 There’s simply no getting around the fact that trucks use fuel, and the more miles they cover, the sooner they will require maintenance.
 Canadian companies must invest substantial resources and effort to maintain an effective transportation fleet, and this investment may result in tighter profit margins in highly competitive markets.

 In addition to simply being a huge country, Canada’s population tends to be focused on a handful of major city centers, with medium-sized and smaller cities scattered in between to varying levels of frequency.
 Canada’s two largest cities, being Toronto and Montreal, are separated by a distance of approximately 550k.
 While this may seem like a significant distance, the third largest city in Canada is Calgary, a whopping 3,400km away from Toronto.
 Things only get bigger when you consider the distance between two of Canada’s largest ports (Vancouver and Halifax) is over 6,100km.